agude/agude.github.io/_drafts/2020-02-10-my_sons_language_development_comparison.md

 suspect this is because he needed sign to communicate as he did not know as many words as quickly, whereas Cory gave up on sign once he could talk.

-Final, I owe Theo's doctor an apology: she was always a little worried about Theo's language development, but we did not take it seriously because we knew that bilingual children developed language more slowly.
+Finally, I owe Theo's doctor an apology: she was always a little worried about Theo's language development, but we did not take it seriously because we knew that bilingual children developed language more slowly.
 Looking at the data and comparing to his brother, I think our pediatrician was right to be